ArcadeData/arcadeanalytics/README.md

 login as _user_ with password _user_

+To be able to create new users, fill the properties inside the compose:

+          - SPRING_EMAIL_HOST=smtp.gmail.com
+          - SPRING_EMAIL_PORT=587
+          - SPRING_EMAIL_USERNAME=
+          - SPRING_EMAIL_PASSWORD=
+          - JHNIPSTER_MAIL_FROM=
+          - JHNIPSTER_MAIL_BASE-URL=

+Then restart the container and login with admin/admin credentials.

 The Docker compose starts ArcadeAnalytics, a PostgreSQL database, an Elastic instance and an OrientDB with its _demodb_ preloaded.

 For detailed instructions on how to use Arcade read the [manual](https://arcadeanalytics.com/usermanual/)

+## Start with "single" (embedded) image

+Arcade is provided as a all-embedded image, where hsql and embedded Elasicsearch are used instead of Postgresql and ES on separate containers.

+    docker-compose -f src/main/docker/app-single.yml up

+This compose doesn't start containers with test databases

+## Run support containers with test databases

+Compose configurations with preconfigured databases are provided in the src/main/docker directory:
+* OrientDB with preconfigured demodb
+* Postgres with dvd rental demo database
+* Mysql with sakila (dvd rental) demo database

+To run a db container use the provided compose:

+    docker-compose -f src/main/docker/postgresql-dvd-rental.yml up

+    docker-compose -f src/main/docker/orientdb2.yml up

 ## Development

+*NOTE*: Arcade was built using JHipster

 Before you can build this project, you must install and configure the following dependencies on your machine: